dantenetwork/cross-chain-demo/README.md

 ```

 ### Prepare private key
-The private key is used to sign transations which will be sent to Rinkeby and Moonbeam.
+The private key is used to sign transations which will be sent to Avalanche and Moonbeam.
 You can use the default private key file `.secret`.
 If the amount is not enough to pay gas fee, you can get token from faucet listed below.

 **If you do not want to use default private key file, you can create it yourself**